Christopher Wray (MP)

-Sir Christopher Wray (1601 – 6 February 1646) was an English politician who sat in the House of Commons at various times between 1614 and 1646.
+Sir Christopher Wray (7 May 1601 – 6 February 1646) was an English politician who sat in the House of Commons at various times between 1614 and 1646.
 He supported the Parliamentary cause in the English Civil War.

-Life
+Early life

-Wray was the son of Sir William Wray, 1st Baronet, of Glentworth of Ashby and Barlings, Lincolnshire and his second wife, Frances Drury, widow of Sir Nicholas Clifford of Bobbing, Kent, and daughter of Sir William Drury of Hawsted, Suffolk, and Elizabeth Stafford.
-In 1621 he was elected Member of Parliament for Grimsby.
+Wray was born on 7 May 1601 at Ashby, Lincolnshire.
+He was the son of Sir William Wray, 1st Baronet, of Glentworth of Ashby and Barlings, Lincolnshire and, his second wife, Frances (née Drury), Lady Clifford, widow of Sir Nicholas Clifford of Bobbing, Kent.
+From his father's first marriage to Lucy Montagu (eldest daughter of Edward Montagu), his elder half-siblings included Sir John Wray, 2nd Baronet, Edward Wray (a Groom of the Bedchamber who married Elizabeth Norris), and Elizabeth Wray (who married Sir Francis Foljambe, 1st Baronet).
+From his parent's marriage, his siblings included Charles Wray (who was killed fighting in Spain), and Frances Wray (who married Sir Anthony Irby).

+His paternal grandparents were Christopher Wray, the Chief Justice of the King's Bench who served as Speaker of the House of Commons, and Anne Girlington (a daughter of Nicholas Girlington of Normanby, Yorkshire).
+His maternal grandparents were Sir William Drury of Hawsted, Suffolk, and Elizabeth Stafford (the daughter of courtier Sir William Stafford).
+After her grandfather's death in 1590, her grandmother, a Lady of the Bedchamber to Queen Elizabeth I, married Sir John Scott.

+Career

+In 1621, he was elected as a Member of Parliament for Grimsby.
 He was knighted on 12 November 1623.
 He was re-elected MP for Grimsby in 1624 and 1625.
 He was elected again in 1628 and sat until 1629 when King Charles decided to rule without parliament for eleven years.
 He successfully resisted the levy of ship money in 1636.

 In April 1640, Wray was elected MP for Grimsby in the Short Parliament and was re-elected for the Long Parliament in November 1640.
 He was Deputy Lieutenant of Lincolnshire under the Militia Ordinance.
 During the First English Civil War he co-operated in the field with John Hotham.
-He was appointed on 15 April 1645 commissioner of the admiralty, and on 5 December was appointed a commissioner resident with the Scottish forces besieging Newark.
-He died on 6 February 1646.
+He was appointed on 15 April 1645 as commissioner of the admiralty, and on 5 December was appointed a commissioner resident with the Scottish forces besieging Newark.